composer/composer/doc/articles/scripts.md

 }
 ```

-**Note:** During composer install / update, a `COMPOSER_DEV_MODE` php environment variable is set.
-If composer install / update was run with the `--no-dev option`, this variable will be set to 0, otherwise it will be set to 1.
-This exposes the mode in which the install / update was run, to any post-install / update commands.
+**Note:** During a composer install or update process, a variable named
+`COMPOSER_DEV_MODE` will be added to the environment.
+If the command was run
+with the `--no-dev` flag, this variable will be set to 0, otherwise it will be
+set to 1.

 ## Event classes